MicrosoftDocs/msteams-docs/msteams-platform/bots/what-are-bots.md

 You can add or update the bot icon for the Teams apps as follows:

 * [Microsoft Teams Store app](~/concepts/deploy-and-publish/appsource/publish.md): For Teams Store apps, bot icons are fetched from the app manifest (previously called Teams app manifest).
-You can update the bot profile icon by updating it through app manifest and republish the app.
+You can update the bot profile icon by updating it through the app manifest and republishing the app.

     ```json